jean-merelis/angular-components/projects/merelis/angular/README.md

 ## Custom Templates

-The `MerSelectComponent` allows customization of the trigger (clickable area) and options through templates.
+The `MerSelect` allows customization of the trigger (clickable area) and options through templates.

 ### Custom Trigger Template